String Craft Miniature Christmas Tree Ornaments

-I like to use an electric tea-light under each tree ornament and sit them around the house over the festive season.
+I like to use an electric tea-light candle under each tree ornament and sit them around the house over the festive season.

 If you want your tree to be taller and narrower, wind your cone template tightly to obtain a narrower cone mold.